間眅埶AV

 Collaboration for Sustainable Planning and Development

-間眅埶AV is working with local authorities to address planning issues and development to ensure that local residents have access to vibrant, safe, sustainable and livable community infrastructure and among the top issues is affordable housing which is particularly relevant to the high costs of Metro Vancouver living.
+間眅埶AV is working with local authorities to address planning and development to ensure that local residents have access to vibrant, safe, sustainable, and livable community infrastructure.
+Among the top issues is affordable housing, which is particularly relevant to the high costs of living in Metro Vancouver.

-The intersection of social justice, sustainability, resilience, urban planning and livability are key focus areas for 間眅埶AV. 間眅埶AV has been and others over the last 10 years to integrate social considerations into planning and infrastructure development and into current and future social infrastructure.
-This work is part of 間眅埶AVs commitment to being an engaged university which positions the university as an anchor institution within our communities, improving and elevating the prosperity and conditions for thriving for all residents.
+The intersection of social justice, sustainability, resilience, urban planning, and livability are key focus areas for 間眅埶AV.
+The university has been engaged with numerous partners over the last 10 years to integrate social considerations into planning and infrastructure development and current and future social infrastructure.
+This work is part of 間眅埶AVs commitment to being an engaged university and positions the university as an anchor institution within our communities, improving and elevating the prosperity and conditions for thriving for all residents.

 Burnaby Civic Innovation Lab

-Through the Civic Innovation Laba partnership between 間眅埶AV and the City of Burnaby間眅埶AV is sharing its leading-edge research and strengths in innovation and sustainability to advance practical solutions for the citys most pressing urban issues, from diversity and housing to sustainable growth and environmental challenges caused by climate change.
+Through the a partnership between 間眅埶AV and the City of Burnabythe university is sharing its leading-edge research and strengths in innovation and sustainability to advance practical solutions for the citys most pressing urban issues, from diversity and housing to sustainable growth and environmental challenges caused by climate change.

-Over the long-term the initiative will provide the city with a permanent research base, where students and researchers apply their education and knowledge to develop real-world solutions, helping to solidify the citys role as a leader in solving urban issues.
+Over the long-term, the initiative will provide the city with a permanent research base, where students and researchers apply their education and knowledge to develop real-world solutions, helping solidify the citys role as a leader in solving urban issues.

 "From taking action against climate change to addressing reconciliation and equity, diversity and inclusion in a meaningful way, there are pressing challenges facing our cities todaychallenges that 間眅埶AV students and researchers are eager to tackle," says 間眅埶AV President Joy Johnson.